 The mentorship award will be presented to a senior public relations practitioner who has demonstrated a commitment to and belief in the value of mentoring both those who are new to the profession and those who are committed to the practice of public relations.
-The award recipient will have demonstrated commitment to speaking to post-secondary students, encouraging internships in the workplace, fostering exemplary relationships in the profession and serving the profession.
+The award recipient will have demonstrated a commitment to speaking to post-secondary students, encouraging internships in the workplace, fostering exemplary relationships in the profession and serving the profession.

 Dr. Louis J. Cahill Distinguished Service Award

 This award is given whenever the CPRS Hamilton Board of Directors believes it is warranted.
-Presented to a member who has demonstrated commitment to CPRS Hamilton in an exemplary way over the course of his or her membership.
+Presented to a member who has demonstrated a commitment to CPRS Hamilton in an exemplary way over the course of his or her membership.